AlexPeng1337/Alex-BSE-Portfolio/index.md

 # Starter project

 In my starter project, I created a Calculator which can solve basic arithmetic expressions by using an integrated circuit.
+Moreover, there is also a mode where the resisitor's resistance value will be displayed when given an input of a sequence of colors.
+I chose this project due to the practical use of a calculator in everyday life as well as the project's involvement with soldering, which is very important for many hardware projects.

-Challenges that ocurred during the making of this project were soldering the wrong part.
+A challenge that ocurred during the making of this project was soldering the wrong part.
 This led me to spending significantly more time desoldering and resoldering.
+Accidentally soldering parts also caused the top row of the LED display to malfunction and stop displaying.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KVOnv4-s2qQ?si=DQyoTVDBob2fWpel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>